benw/node/doc/api/events.markdown

 #### emitter.listeners(event)

 Returns an array of listeners for the specified event.
-This array can be manipulated, e.g. to remove listeners.
+Changes made to the returned array have no effect on the subscribed listeners.

     server.on('connection', function (stream) {
       console.log('someone connected!');